-In Many Memories of Late Autism Experts Dr. Ivar Lovaas (IBI) and Dr. Stanley Greenspan (Floortime)
+In Many Memories of Late Autism Experts Drs.
+Ivar Lovaas (EIBI) and Bernie Rimland

 Early intensive behavioral intervention (EIBI) is a treatment approach that is based upon the principles of applied behavior analysis (ABA) and the research of Ivar Lovaas and colleagues at the UCLA Young Autism Project...
 Influenced by theories of learning and motivation, practitioners of EIBI refer to it as "the science of teaching."— Susan Hepburn, 2013, Springer Link

 Behavior analysis is the scientific study of behavior.
 Applied behavior analysis (ABA) is the application of the principles of learning and motivation from behavior analysis, and the procedures and technology derived from those principles, to the solution of problems of social significance....
 Specifically, ABA refers to a systematic approach to the assessment and evaluation of behavior and the application of interventions that alter behavior.— Center for Autism and Related Disorders (CARD), Inc.

 The late Drs.
 Ivar Lovaas and Bernie Rimland transformed the way we view and treat autism today.

 The late Drs.
 Ivar Lovaas and Bernie Rimland transformed the way we view and treat autism today, passing away in 2010 and 2006, respectively.

 Lovaas proved Behavior Modification, now called Applied Behavior Analysis (ABA), to be an effective teaching tool for children with autism at the University of California, Los Angeles (UCLA) in 1987, where he utilized the technique for a number of years.